Pierre Tiollais

-Pierre Jean René Noël Tiollais (born on December 8, 1934 in Rennes) is a French medical doctor and biologist.
+Pierre Jean René Noël Tiollais (8 December 1934 – 5 August 2024) was a French medical doctor and biologist.

+Life and career

-He is a member of the French Academy of sciences of the Institut Pasteur and the French Academy of Medicine.
+Tiollais was born in Rennes on 8 December 1934.
+He was a member of the French Academy of sciences of the Institute Pasteur and the French Academy of Medicine.

 In 1979, in collaboration with Francis Galibert, he carried out the complete sequencing of the hepatitis B virus genome, which made it possible to manufacture the first detection tests and screening for this disease.